 Asia’s advanced wireless network investments and deployments of LTE, 4G and ubiquitous Wi-Fi mean that the user experience for new wireless devices is at an all-time, high level.
 Seamless and easy connectivity means that apps work better and encourages higher usage rates and more communication.
 The omnipresent nature of wireless networks in Asian cities means connectivity on the go is now a cultural imperative.

-With the accessing of more data and information and the creation of higher data traffic comes the inevitable demand for data centres – the place where apps are being processed and run.
+With the accessing of more data and information and the creation of higher data traffic comes the inevitable demand for data centers – the place where apps are being processed and run.

 What we are seeing is that because of the increase in the access of information, content providers are adapting a more distributed model in their data flow.
 It makes a lot of sense to cache where there is lower latency when you have regional traffic instead of going all the way to the U.S.

 Governments throughout Asia are already in a competitive race to make their cities the destination of choice to attract foreign data center investment.
 Data center services in the Asia Pacific region were valued at US$10 billion in 2011, while web hosting and co-location were US$2.5 billion.